azdavis/azdavis.net/src/simple-js-game/index.md

 5. Delete the `alert(1)` from `script.js`, and reload `index.html`.
 This time,
     there should be no alert.

 Great!
 Now, we can finally start implementing this game.
+Note that the starter code also includes the game rules!

 ## Close everything into one scope